|Wednesday, 21 February 2024

 You are here:

 The Face of Allaah, one of many Attributes Allaah affirms for Himself in His Book, has been repeatedly affirmed by the Salaf.
-The exact and precise nature (kayfiyyah) of His Face, like all the other attributes is unknown, and in this regard the statement of Imaam Maalik constitutes the scales by which all of the attributes are understood, "al-Istiwaa is known, but its modality (kayf) is unknown, having faith in it is obligatory and asking about it (i.e. about its modality and true nature) is an innovation".
+The how and reality (kayfiyyah) of His Face, like all the other attributes is unknown, and in this regard the statement of Imaam Maalik constitutes the scales by which all of the attributes are understood, "al-Istiwaa is known, but its (kayf) is unknown, having faith in it is obligatory and asking about it (i.e. about its reality) is an innovation".
 So this is the methodology of the Salaf with respect to this Attribute, and it represents a uniform and coherent methodology in relation to every attribute ascribed to Allaah by Himself or by His Messenger (sallallaahu alayhi wasallam).

 However, the Jahmiyyah, the Ash'ariyyah in the present times (such as al-Kawtharee, al-Bootee, as-Saqqaaf, al-Kabbaani, al-Habashi) and those who have the affectations of Jahm Ibn Safwaan deny the Attribute of Face and resort to heretical interpretations.